ChiaraCati/FlooData/README.md

 ### Original datasets descriptions

-**[ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/)** contains information on interventions, associated lots, georeferencing, projects' financial budgets, disruptions' typologies, lithologies  and realized works; classification of hydrogeological disruptions and of works made for protecting the soil.
+**[ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/)** contains information on interventions, associated lots, georeferencing, projects' financial budgets, disruptions' typologies, lithologies and realized works, classification of hydrogeological disruptions and of works for protecting the soil.

-**[Luoghi](http://dati.isprambiente.it/dataset/i-luoghi/)** was used as suport to gather geographical fata about *interventions*, *repair* and *instabilities*.
-It contains places's fficial names; latitude and longitude of the centroids; polygons (shape); administrative hierarchy; Istat codes, link to Linked Data Cloud (ISTAT datiopen, geonames,  dbpedia, etc.)
+**[Luoghi](http://dati.isprambiente.it/dataset/i-luoghi/)** was used as support to gather geographical data about *interventions*, *repair* and *instabilities*.
+It contains places' official names; latitude and longitude of the centroids; polygons (shape); administrative hierarchy; Istat codes, and links to Linked Data Cloud (ISTAT datiopen, Geonames,  DBpedia, etc.)

-**[Segnalazioni fenomeni geologici particolari](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2017-06-13t115808)**, groups reports on particular hydrogeological phenomena made by citizens to the Regional Geological Service since may 2012, in localities hit by that year's hearthquake disaster.
-The reports were grouped into six categories: gas leaks from water wells and / or from the ground; wells for water with the presence of hot water; fish deaths; presence of fractures and / or subsidence of the ground; appearance of volcanoes of mud and / or sand; water wells dried up.
+**[Segnalazioni fenomeni geologici particolari](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2017-06-13t115808)**, groups reports on particular hydrogeological phenomena made by citizens to the Regional Geological Service since may 2012, in localities hit by that year's earthquake disaster.
+The reports are grouped into six categories: gas leaks from water wells and/or from the ground, wells for water with the presence of hot water, fish deaths; the presence of fractures and/or subsidence of the ground, the appearance of volcanoes of mud and/or sand and water wells dried up.

 **[Opere di difesa costiera - 2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2022-01-04t151636)** contains information on the coastal protections present both at sea and in the hinterland of the Emilia-Romagna coast.

 **[Dinamica Meteomarina ed Impatti - Località colpite (numero eventi con impatto) mareggiate 1946-2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2021-03-12t110331contains)** the name of the moslty eroded areas by calmities that have striken in the time-span 1946-2020

-**[IdroGEO - Province](https://idrogeo.isprambiente.it/app/page/open-data)** contain landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, cultural heritage.
+**[IdroGEO - Province](https://idrogeo.isprambiente.it/app/page/open-data)** contains landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, and cultural heritage.

-**[Progetti esteso EMR 2007-2013](https://opencoesione.gov.it/it/opendata/#!progetti_section)** and **[Progetti esteso EMR 2014-2020](https://opencoesione.gov.it/it/opendata/#!progetti_section)** contain track recors of cohesion projects in Emilia Romagna, trasversally describing their management
+**[Progetti esteso EMR 2007-2013](https://opencoesione.gov.it/it/opendata/#!progetti_section)** and **[Progetti esteso EMR 2014-2020](https://opencoesione.gov.it/it/opendata/#!progetti_section)** contain track records of cohesion projects in Emilia Romagna, transversally describing their management

 **[Italy geo](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json)** is a dataset we used to link municipalities and provinces coming from previous datasets to their latitude and longitude coordinates

-The below table is a resume of datasets selected for our project, and that have been mashed up to create FlooData final datasets.
+The below table is a resume of datasets selected for our project, and that has been mashed up to create FlooData final datasets.

 | ID | Dataset | Source | Time span | Licence |
 | :--- | :--- | :--- | :--- | :--- |